David-VTUK/CKA-StudyGuide/LabGuide/01-Cluster Architcture, Installation and Configuration.md

 # Exercise 1 - RBAC

-A third party application requires access to describe `ingress` objects that reside in a namespace called `rbac`.
+A third party application requires access to describe `job` objects that reside in a namespace called `rbac`.
 Perform the following:

 1. Create a namespace called `rbac`
 2. Create a service account called `job-inspector` for the `rbac` namespace